trevorhuang1/cpt_warmup/_posts/2023-11-15-ascii-art-plan.md

 Key Points:

-1. Binary representation of bits in the image
+* Binary representation of bits in the image
-2. * and _ for every bit creating the ascii art
+* *Astrix* and _ for every bit creating the ascii art
-3. User can apply specific image into program
+* User can apply specific image into program

 Possible Improvements:

-1. Work on sizing of the image to fit perfectly
+* Work on sizing of the image to fit perfectly
-2. Implement black background to make ascii image look better
+* Implement black background to make ascii image look better
-3. Incorporating more elements into feature
+* Incorporating more elements into feature